What Happens If You Mix Premium And Regular Gas?

 Crop man refueling car on filling station

-The benefit of Premium fuel is that it allows the ECU time to optimize detonation.
-However, a car designed for Regular fuel doesn’t generate sufficient pressure or heat for early ignition to be an issue.
+The advantage of Premium fuel is that it allows the ECU time to optimize detonation.
+However, a car designed for Regular fuel doesn’t generate sufficient pressure or heat for premature ignition to be a problem.

 While filling up with Premium might sound like a way to coddle your car, there’s really no advantage if it’s made for a lower-octane rating.

 Can you mix 87 and 91 gas?
-Sure, but you’re essentially just tossing away money.
-Instead, save yourself the 50 cents per gallon and opt for the gas grade your car is designed for.
+Sure, but you’re essentially just squandering money.
+Instead, save yourself the 50 cents per gallon and opt for the gas grade your vehicle is intended for.

 How Do You Know If Your Car Takes Regular Or Premium Fuel?